Iselinklementin/semester-project-2/README.md

 **Each product in the cart must display:**

-    title
-    price
+- Title
+- Price
-    a link to the product view page image
+- A link to the product view page
+- Image

 ## Admin section
 The admin section must only be accessible to logged in admin users and must include the following features.

 **Login/Logout**